persalteas/RNANet/README.md

 * Asks Rfam for mappings of these structures onto Rfam families (~ a half of structures have a mapping)
 * Downloads the corresponding 3D structures (mmCIFs)
-* Extracts the right chain portions that map onto an Rfam family Now, compute the features:
+* Extracts the right chain portions that map onto an Rfam family

+Now, compute the features:

 * Downloads Rfamseq ncRNA sequence hits for the concerned Rfam families
 * Realigns Rfamseq hits and sequences from the 3D structures together to obtain a multiple sequence alignment for each Rfam family (using cmalign)
 * Computes nucleotide frequencies at every position for each alignment
-* For each aligned 3D chain, get the nucleotide frequencies in the corresponding RNA family for each residue Then, compute the labels:
+* For each aligned 3D chain, get the nucleotide frequencies in the corresponding RNA family for each residue

+Then, compute the labels:

-* Run DSSR `analyze -t` on every chain to get eta' and theta'
+* Run DSSR `analyze -t` on every chain to get eta' and theta' pseudotorsions
 * This also permits to identify missing residues and compute a mask for every chain.

 Finally, store this data into tensorflow-2.0-ready files.

 # Contact
-louis.becquey<at>univ-evry.fr
+louis.becquey@univ-evry.fr